ArduPilot/ardupilot_wiki/mavproxy/source/docs/uav_configuration/calibration.rst

 ========

 Initiates the accelerometer calibration routines.
-This is the "place the UAV on it's left side..." routine.
+This is the "place the UAV on its left side..." routine.

 accelcalsimple
 ==============